fruityfruit/DebtCalculator/README.md

 ### Behavioral testing with Cypress

+To run our behavioral tests, first run a local instance of our project using the steps described above.

-To run our behavioral tests, navigate to the "mean-app" directory of our project in a terminal window and type:
+Then, navigate to the "mean-app" directory of our project in a new terminal window and type:
 ```
 npm install
 ```